rapidez/docs/src/0.x/faq.md

 ## Why query the Magento database instead of using GraphQL?

 > Speed; and not all data is available through GraphQL.
 The Magento database stucture isn't changed much over the years and Rapidez is just using it to get data.
-For inserting and updating we use the REST API or GraphQL.
+For inserting and updating Rapidez uses the REST API or GraphQL.

 ## TailwindCSS is used, do I need to use it?